 Let's back up for a second.
 There are two main types of cholesterol: LDL or "bad" cholesterol, which builds up in the walls of the arteries, and HDL or "good" cholesterol, which helps shuttle extra cholesterol from the arteries back to the liver.

-Read on to learn more high cholesterol statistics and facts to help you better understand this condition, including who is most affected by high cholesterol.
+Read on to learn more high cholesterol statistics and facts about high cholesterol to help you better understand this condition, including who is most affected by it.

 High Cholesterol Statistics Worldwide

-In 2008, 39% of adults around the world had high total cholesterol, according to the World Health Organization (WHO), including:
+In 2008, 39 percent of adults around the world had high total cholesterol, according to the World Health Organization (WHO), including:

 Prevalence by Region